 Now are we made whole.

-we will want to work longer hours, spend more time with our kids, find ample time for both, without a worry of where time goes.
+We will want to work longer hours, spend more time with our kids, somehow now ewe find ample time for both, without a worry of where time goes.
 We will

-eat better, stop swearing, refrain from ejaculation during sex to preserve and increase our stores of prana for the job ahead, we won't have a choice.
+eat better, stop swearing, refrain from ejaculation during sex to preserve and increase our stores of prana for the job ahead.
+We will avoid meat.

-When the patient is healed, he must cast off his crutch or be unable to walk.
+When the patient is healed, he must cast off his crutch and stand, or be forever unable to walk.

 The reborn lazy will shun their beds, their TVs, their junk food, in the same way...